isabelcachola/event-semantics-final-project/README.md

 ```
 Both `RemanData` and `TweetData` take the data directory and datasplit as parameters.
 Use `split=None` to read full dataset.

-In the Twitter dataset, annotators has the option to mark `tweeter` as the experiencer, rather than annotating a span of text.
-For these examples, the span indices are `(-1, -1)`.

 Current normalization mappings are in `mapping.py`.
 All emotions are mapping to one of:
 - anger
 - fear